-A very helpful article in the Wall Street Journal (Survivors’ Biggest Mistakes: Widows and Widowers Often Lose Money Needlessly; the IRA Rollover Penalty) discusses some mistakes that surviving spouses make during estate administration.
-I think the most important thing the article points out is that estate administration ought to involve more that just a probate attorney.
-Before a surviving spouse transfers investments, it’s worth contacting a financial advisor to make sure that any transfer will not have adverse tax consequences.
+A very helpful article in the Wall Street Journal (Survivors’ Biggest Mistakes: Widows and Widowers Often Lose Money Needlessly; the IRA Rollover Penalty) discusses some mistakes that surviving spouses make during probate and estate administration.
+I think the most important thing the article points out is that estate administration ought to involve more than just a probate attorney.
+Before a surviving spouse transfers investments, it’s worth contacting a financial advisor and tax professional to make sure that any transfer will not have adverse tax consequences.

-To summarize, the Wall Street Journal article discusses three financial tips for surviving spouses during estate administration.
+To summarize the article, the Wall Street Journal discusses three financial tips for surviving spouses during estate administration.
 The first tip is to avoid IRA penalties.
 For example, instead of transferring the decedent’s IRA directly into a bank account or into another IRA, the surviving spouse may consider a “inheritance IRA.”

 Another tip is to evaluate the investments in the decedent’s investment accounts.
 Estate administration may be a good opportunity to evaluate poorly performing stocks, funds or other investments.
 The surviving spouse may be able to convert those weak investments into something that will do a better job providing income for the surviving spouse.

 The final tip discussed in the article involves a fairly technical tip about avoiding estate tax.
 Current federal law does include an estate tax (sometimes called a “death tax”).
-However, most surviving spouses will not be affected by the estate tax because there is currently an estate tax exemption of $5 million per spouse.
-Basically, the surviving spouse can inherit that first $5 million tax free.
-However, sometimes the surviving spouse doesn’t need the full $5 million exemption but would be able to make use of the unused portion of the exemption for his/her own estate.
+However, most surviving spouses will not be affected by the estate tax because there is currently an estate tax exemption of around $11 million per spouse (as of 2018).
+Basically, the surviving spouse can inherit that first $11 million without estate tax.
+However, sometimes the surviving spouse doesn’t need the full $11 million exemption but would be able to make use of the unused portion of the exemption for his/her own estate.
 Under current law, the estate tax exemption of the first spouse to die is “portable” and can be used in the second spouse’s estate.
 Special elections must be made to take advantage of this estate tax exemption “portability.”
 The surviving spouse’s financial advisor, accountant, and attorney can assist with this.